aarpon/hrm_docs/docs/admin/upgrade.rst

 .. toctree::
    :maxdepth: 1

 .. warning:: As of version 3.2.0, the HRM expects specific file permissions on the file area!
 Please see :ref:`update_hrm_data_permissions` below.
+The deprecated fall-back mechanism of version 3.2 **no longer works in 3.3**!

 ***************
 Version upgrade